selmaohneh/selmaohneh.github.io/content/post/reclaiming-privacy-how-got-rid-of-google-photos/index.md

 The decisive factor in finally getting rid of this Google service, is mainly the current AI hype: Google uses all the photos to train their AI models.

 > In plain language, this means:
-> All photos of my wife, all photos of my children and all photos of me are the training basis of a future AI model.
+> All photos of my wife, all photos of my children and all photos of me might be the training basis of a future AI model.
 >
 > And this also means that this AI can then generate photos of my wife, my children and me at will.
 And the more I think about it, the creepier I find this idea.